In partnership with Grab

 Head to Taman Nasional Bali Barat (West Bali National Park) in Bali’s far west.
 It’s a remote and uncrowded national park where you can hike with a guide in search of local wildlife.

 That’s adventure covered.
-Now let’s check out the best places to get a barrel, where to stay and how to get around Bali – or read our comprehensive guide to all things Bali.
+Now let’s check out the best places to get a barrel, where to stay and how to get around Bali safely with reliable transport options like Grab — or read our comprehensive guide to all things Bali.